magdalenasabat/statsthinking21-core-polish/README.md

-## Statistical Thinking for the 21st Century
+## Polish translation of 'Statistical Thinking for the 21st Century'

 Copyright 2018 Russell A. Poldrack
+Translated by Magdalena Sabat

+## project is in progress, has not been recognized by mr Poldrack or anyone else.
+If you want to join in lmk.

-A live Gitbook version of the book is available at http://statsthinking21.org/
+A live Gitbook version of the original book is available at http://statsthinking21.org/

 A Docker container to build the entire book is available at https://hub.docker.com/r/poldrack/statsthinking21/